A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

-As is always the case, this privacy loss budget must be interpreted within the context of its DP flavor.
+The range 18.29--19 is an overestimate for the PLB; using the actual 2010 swap key would decrease the value of $b$ and hence result in a smaller value of $\epsilon$.
+However, we emphasize that the range 18.29--19 for the value of $\epsilon$ does not necessarily reflect the PLB of the 2010 DAS, but rather the PLB of the PSA when we choose its parameters to reflect what we know about the 2010 DAS.
+Moreover, as is always the case, this protection loss budget must be interpreted within the context of its DP flavor.
 Crucially, the DP flavor \FlavSwap\ for the above instantiation of the PSA includes the invariants $\Vhold$ and $\Vswap \times \Vmat$ (Proposition~\ref{propInvariantsOfSwap}).
-Under the 2010 parameter choices, these invariants are the counts of households by number of occupants at the block level, and all cross-classifications of non-geographical variables at the state level.
-The values of $\epsilon$ provided above are modulo any SDC leakage caused by the release of these invariants.
+Under the 2010 parameter choices, these invariants are the counts of households by number of occupants at the block level, and all cross-classifications of nongeographical variables at the state level.
+Hence, the measure of protection loss provided by the above values of $\epsilon$ are modulo any SDC leakage caused by the release of these invariants.